Zeebo: Games

 In Brazil, the Zeebo was sold with three free games embedded – FIFA 09, Need for Speed Carbon: Own the City and Brain Challenge (known in Portuguese as "Treino Cerebral").
 Three other games, all in Portuguese, are available for free download with new systems: Prey Evil, Zeebo Extreme Rolimã and Zeebo Extreme Jetboard.
 More 30 other titles are available for purchase (via Z-Credits) and download.

 On September 1, 2010, Zeebo announced a number of new games and educational applications to be launched in 2010 and 2011.
 They included a new Zeebo Football Club game, called Zeebo F.C.
-Super League; a series of titles from Disney Interactive Studios, including Disney All Star Cards, Alice in Wonderland and Jelly Car 2; and a series of titles based on the popular Monica's Gang ("Turma da Monica") comic books in Brazil from cartoonist Mauricio de Sousa.
+Super League; a duo of titles from Disney Interactive Studios, including Disney All Star Cards and Alice in Wonderland; and a series of titles based on the popular Monica's Gang ("Turma da Monica") comic books in Brazil from cartoonist Mauricio de Sousa.

 In Mexico, the console includes five free embedded game titles (Crash Bandicoot Nitro Kart 3D, Pac Mania, Tekken 2, Zenonia and Zeebo Family Pack).
 More than a dozen games were available for wireless purchase at the time of the Mexican launch in November 2009.
 More than a dozen more have since been introduced, all in Spanish.
 Zeebo has also announced that the English language teaching company Interlingua will be developing entertainment and education applications for the console.

 In addition to games and educational content, the console provides access to more than 50 web sites, grouped in subject categories, called "Z-Channels."